fixate/pw-mvc-boilerplate/README.md

 ## Purpose

-Kickstart ProcessWire projects, and provide a structure which is more suitable to an MVC approach.
+Kickstart ProcessWire projects with a structure that reduces some repetition.

 ## Usage